christianhatch/SimpleImageSlider/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+##Usage
+SimpleImageSlider can be initialized with an array of NSURL objects that point to images, or with an array of UIImage objects.
+These will populate the ImageSlider.

 ## Requirements